 The performance of our immune system can be influenced by what we eat.
 For example, with a food allergy, there is the clear presence of an undesirable immune response to a certain nutrient.
-However, there are increasing indications that our food also contains substances which can have a positive influence on how our immune systems work.
+However, there are increasing indications that our food also contains substances which can have a positive influence on immune system function.
 The IMMUNO-ARRAY project attempts to determine which substances have these effects.
-This is done not only by studying those for whom an effect is expected, but by also examining as many substances as possible in varying compositions, allowing observations and analysis of interactions.
+This is done not only by studying those for whom an effect is expected, but also by examining as many substances as possible in varying compositions, allowing for observation and analysis of interactions.

 Effective vaccination programmes have significantly reduced the occurrence of classical infectious diseases in recent years.
 On the other hand, an increase has been observed in the number of autoimmune diseases and allergies.
 These are diseases in which the immune system "makes a mistake", as is the case with psoriasis, asthma and Crohn's disease.
 The immune system responds defensively to components produced by the body, or to harmless substances in our environment.
 Additionally, the immune system plays a role in intestinal health and the consequences of obesity, among other factors.
 It also has an effect on a variety of conditions involving infections, such as cardiovascular disease, and Alzheimer's.

 The immuno-array study aims a wide-angle lens at how the genes in cells in our immune system respond when they are brought into contact with a certain substance.
-On a glass slide, 24,000 genes are simultaneously brought into contact with a drop of a nutrient, hormone or other substance to determine the reaction.
+On a glass slide, 24,000 genes are simultaneously brought into contact with a drop of a nutrient, hormone, or other substance to determine the reaction.
 If they display activity (gene expression), this is a reason to conduct further research.
-Thanks to this method, gene expression can be studied using much higher quantities than was previously the case.
-It has also become easier to study not only pure substances which produce an expected effect, but also substances in varying compositions such as those occurring in our daily diets.
-This involves the total reaction, thus making it possible to determine the influence of certain foods on the immune system.
+Thanks to this method, gene expression can be studied much faster than was previously the case.
+It has also become easier to study not only pure substances which produce an expected effect, but also substances in varying compositions such as those occurring in our daily diets, thus making it possible to determine the influence of certain foods on the immune system.

 Less animal testing

 In future, Immuno-Array is expected to be used to quickly identify the health claims of certain food products with respect to our immune system.
-In addition, the study can provide patients suffering from autoimmune diseases with an analysis of the effects of certain foods or medications at the same time.
+The study can also provide patients suffering from autoimmune diseases with an analysis of the effects of certain foods or medications at the same time.